PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-10 04:35:24
+Last updated: 2024-04-10 04:35:57
-Random Quote: Business is changing and we must change with it. - Miguel Angel Felix Gallardo
+Random Quote: Don't go chasing waterfalls.
+Stick to the rivers and the lakes that you're used to. - Klaus Hargreeves